shreya-oeo/Captcha-Generator/README.md

 **Lightweight.** Browser-based CAPTCHA generation using vanilla Canvas API.
 No dependencies, no build step, no bloat.

-> **Security warning:** This is a client-side CAPTCHA — it's easily bypassed.
+> **Security warning:** This is a client-side CAPTCHA. it's easily bypassed.
 Do NOT use this for real security.
 This is for testing, prototypes, and learning only.
 A real CAPTCHA needs server-side validation and proper bot detection.

 ## Features